What payment methods are available to me when making a payment under $10,000?

 - Cheque Requisition

-The eShop Cheque Requisition can be used for low value purchases as outlined below:
+The eShop Cheque Requisition form can be used for low value purchases as outlined below:

 - Payment for services to individuals who are not employees or students of the University in accordance with the Independent Contractor Questionnaire form